Changchun Longjia International Airport: Passenger

-Public transportation
+Ground transport

 Changchun Longjia is serviced by the Longjia railway station, a railway station of the Changchun–Jilin intercity railway located at the basement of the terminal.
 The airport is also serviced by coaches, which ferry passengers to and from Quan'an Square (also known as Nanguan Urban Terminal), Renmin Square, and Weixing Square in Changchun, and Jiangcheng Square in Jilin.
 Coach services to Changchun are available every day, from the first takeoff to the last arrival.

 The planned Line 9 of Changchun Rail Transit will also stop here.